tanweerali/kijiji_scraper/README.md

 Note: You need to have a list of proxies or else it won't run.

-<b>Disclaimer: I am not responsible for any damages or law broken out of using the software. </b>
+<b>Disclaimer: I am not responsible for any damages or laws broken out of using the software. </b>